-Europe welcomes Ukrainian refugees — others, not so much
+Europe welcomes Ukrainian refugees — others, less so

 Syrian journalist Okba Mohammad says that statement “mixes racism and Islamophobia.”

 Mohammad fled his hometown of Daraa in 2018.
 He now lives in Spain, and with other Syrian refugees founded the first bilingual magazine in Arabic and Spanish.
-He said he wasn’t surprised by the remarks from Radev and others.
+He said he wasn’t surprised by the remarks from Petkov and others.

 Mohammad described a sense of déjà vu as he followed events in Ukraine.
 Like thousands of Ukrainians, he also had to shelter underground to protect himself from Russian bombs.
 He also struggled to board an overcrowded bus to flee his town.
 He also was separated from his family at the border.

-Note: An earlier version of this story erroneously attributed a quote to President Rumen Radev, instead of Prime Minister Kiril Petkov who said it.